 First and foremost, it depends on where you move.
 Many countries have tax treaties with Canada, and the US is certainly one of those countries.
 Since this is where a vast number of Canadians move, we’ll explore this topic primarily in the context of moving to the US.

 The US recognizes the tax deferred nature of the RRSP (or RRIF).
 So if you move to the US, you can just leave your RRSP in Canada.
 In this case, you won’t have Canadian income anymore, so making further RRSP contributions is not possible.
 But keeping your RRSP is allowed.

 Note that many banks will not let non-resident clients maintain their RRSPs.
 This is an internal decision made by the institution.
-ModernAdvisor does allow non-resident clients to maintain their RRSPs.
+ModernAdvisor does allow existing clients who become non-residents to maintain their RRSPs.
 So if you have an RRSP account with us and you become a non-resident, you don’t really have to do anything to your RRSP.
 If you live in the US and maintain your Canadian RRSP, all income earned within the RRSP remains tax sheltered both in Canada and the US – no tax consequences.

 What about RRSP withdrawals?
 I thought you’d never ask.
 Indeed, the interesting part comes when you decide to make withdrawals from your RRSP.
 The general rule is that when a non-resident makes a withdrawal from the RRSP, the Canadian government has a withholding tax of 25% at source.
 However, the 25% figure is based on one time or lump sum withdrawals.
 If you begin taking out regular periodic withdrawals (for example, monthly), then the withholding tax is reduced to 15%.